agiosKatastrof/aiml/README.md

 Where your started Jupyter is where your code will be, so you should start it in your local git repo directory.
 But you can also browse via Jupyter's interface.
 Jupyter files are .ipynb.

+You are using Jupyter like an IDE.
+After you save a notebook, commit and push the changes to github per above.